NikBit101/modbot/README.md

 For detailed information on available commands and their usage, refer to the bot's help command or documentation.

+Do also note that the bot currently has 2 roles within the code that it can scan through - `admin` and `student`.
+This can be set accordingly based on server roles and rules.

 ## Support

 If you encounter any issues or have questions about ModBot, feel free to open an issue on the GitHub repository.